7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 Use of `distage-framework-docker` generally follows:

-- creating `ContainerDef`s for the containers the application requires
+- Create @scaladoc[`ContainerDef`](izumi.distage.docker.ContainerDef)s for the containers the application requires
-- declaring a `ModuleDef` that declares the container component
+- Create a module that declares the container component
-- including the `DockerSupportModule` in the application's modules
+- Include the @scaladoc[`DockerSupportModule`](izumi.distage.docker.modules.DockerSupportModule) in
+  the application's modules

 First, the required imports: